matn7/CS-Notes/src/main/java/persistence/MYSQL.md

 ## MySQL

 - MySQL supports the ANSI/ISO SQL standard.
-- MySQL is developed in C and C++, making it portable across many different platforms.
+- MySQL is developed in C and C++, making it portable across many platforms.
 - MySQL is very fast, stable and scalable.

 ### MySQL Features